 It’s an excellent melting cheese, and it will creating an incredibly creamy texture similar to what you might expect with Velveeta.
 But it’s 1/4 of the total cheese, so you’ll mainly be tasting the cheddar and gruyere.
 The deli counter version isn’t the weird shiny plastic stuff you’re thinking of.

-Homemade Mac and Cheese Tips
+Tips for The Best Homemade Mac and Cheese

 - The most important thing to remember about macaroni and cheese is that real cheese can break when heated too quickly.
 That will create a gritty texture.
 It’s super easy to avoid this.
 Simply remove the saucepan from the heat before adding the cheese.
 The cream sauce will be hot enough to melt the cheese on its own.